jefferis/cmtk/README.md

 ## Related Tools

   * [Parallel Fiji CMTK Registration](https://github.com/sandorbx/Parallel-Fiji-CMTK-Registration) provides a Fiji/ImageJ-based graphical front end for CMTK batch registration workflows on Linux, macOS, and Windows.
+This is the recommended Fiji GUI in preference to the older [fiji-cmtk-gui](https://github.com/jefferis/fiji-cmtk-gui).

 Source builds can be configured from the repository root with: